Monster Truck Jam is on! How much noise can you handle?

 - a temporary hearing loss – sounds seem muffled, quieter or less clear

-- tinnitus – a ringing, buzzing, roaring or rushing sound in the ear, which has no source outside the ear”
+- tinnitus – a ringing, buzzing, roaring or rushing sound in the ear, not caused by a source outside the ear

 How can you protect your hearing?